 - Numbers and letters only.
 Special characters or symbols ()#-@_%$&^*>?:”_ etc. are not acceptable.

 - Must start with a capital letter, not a lowercase letter or number.

 - Don’t include spaces in the name.
 CamelCaps are an acceptable and useful way to create a readable multi-word name, like “BestEver” rather than “Bestever”.

 - Avoid names with all capital letters and/or no pronounceable parts.
 For example, names like RTTJ or GOANNA or ALX65Tb are not good options.
 Think of something you might name a pet, not a robot.

 - Phage names should be easily pronounceable.
-The phage “Gf33Rf22” technically fulfills the above rules, but it is difficult to say out loud and would likely be rejected.
+The phage “Gf33Rf22” may technically fulfill the above rules, but it is difficult to say out loud and would likely be vetoed.
 This also applies to initial-type names.
 Avoid things like “Rnt15” and instead make sure to have a word-like, pronounceable part, such as “Runt15”.

 - Avoid all CAPS.
 In addition to making your phage name seem angry or like it forgot to turn off Caps Lock, these names often appear similar to old systematic names which we are trying to avoid.
 So “BALL16” and “JNK1” are not good choices.
 Try “Ball16” or “Jenks” instead.

 - Stay away from political, controversial, or violent names.
 In some cases, GenBank will reject these.
 For example, “Romney2012” was rejected, but “Romney” was okay.

 - Avoid things that are squeezing sentences into phage names.
 “IEatBeans” is not great, “BeanEater” would be better.